How To Spot A Fake 1987 Fleer Michael Jordan Card

 A fake 87 Fleer Jordan, note the low quality of the print where the text is on the top of the card.

-Letβs again compare this to the original card. Β Unfortunately, the picture quality on the fake card is poor, but one of the biggest tells is a lack of quality print in the text area. Β Under a loupe, the fake card text will look extremely fuzzy- whereas on a real card, you will be sharp, bold print with well defined borders.Β
+Let’s compare this to the original card again.
+Unfortunately, the picture quality on the fake card is poor, but one of the biggest tells is the lack of high-quality printing in the text area.
+Under a loupe, the fake card text will look extremely fuzzy- whereas on a real card, you will see sharp, bold print with well-defined borders.

 Another back of a real 1987 Fleer Jordan